isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1684.md

 ---
-title: SoloTracking Version 2 - Package A (5 vehicles)
+title: SoloTracking is an industry-proven, advanced and productivity-oriented fleet management system.
+It makes it unprecedentedly easy to take your fleet's pulse, from location tracking and fleet management to job dispatching and fleet optimization.
+Besides its "track and trace" capability, SoloTracking provides true digital readiness to your fleet's daily operation.
 permalink: /productivity-solutions-grant/solutionrepo/solution1684
 ---

 ### Description

-SoloTracking is an industry-proven, advanced and productivity-oriented fleet management system.
-It makes it unprecedentedly easy to take your fleet's pulse, from location tracking and fleet management to job dispatching and fleet optimization.
-Besides its "track and trace" capability, SoloTracking provides true digital readiness to your fleet's daily operation.
+201013506H

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Solo_20200467_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria